CKalitin/ckalitin.github.io/_posts/2025-05-03-jevons-learning-rate.md

 The S-Curve is the graphical representation of this principle, which you can see in the chart above or in my [previous blog post](https://ckalitin.github.io/technology/2024/11/19/s-curve-examples.html).
 In the most basic sense, you can just fit an S-Curve to existing market data, and extrapolate into the future (so long as you check your assumptions carefully!).

 Learning Rate is the percentage cost decline for a cumulative doubling in production.
 For example, <a href="https://www.pv-magazine.com/2021/03/29/battery-costs-have-fallen-97-since-1991-claim-mit-researchers/">batteries</a> currently have a learning rate of about 20%, meaning for every doubling in production (about every 2 years) they fall in cost by about 20%.
-Casey Handmer explains part of the concept in <a href="https://youtu.be/ekEdq6PhC0Q?si=Verot8watOdSoCzD&t=551">this clip</a> the rest is explained in my [previous blog post](https://ckalitin.github.io/technology/2024/11/19/s-curve-examples.html).
+Casey Handmer explains part of the concept in <a href="https://youtu.be/ekEdq6PhC0Q?si=Verot8watOdSoCzD&t=551">this clip</a> and the rest is explained in my [previous blog post](https://ckalitin.github.io/technology/2024/11/19/s-curve-examples.html).

 ### <b>Expressing Learning Rate With A Simple Diagram</b>